andrewcooke/Stupid.jl/README.md

 more detailed explanation when I predicted this, but didn't make good notes, sorry).

-Here is the correlation for 5 random keys, encrypting [Little Brother](little-brother.txt), with the zero offset points marked in a distinct colour.
+Here is the correlation for 5 random 8 byte keys, encrypting [Little Brother](little-brother.txt), with the zero offset points marked in a distinct colour.